Universality for Random Matrices: Entry CLTs

-If \(\rho_3\) shares no edge with the rest of the paths, either \(2|l_1+l_2+1,\) in which case all expectations vanish, or the induction hypothesis on the remainder of the paths and independence yield the conclusion:
+Suppose \(\rho_3\) shares no edge with the rest of the paths: when \(2|l_1+l_2+1,\) all expectations vanish by symmetry, and assume next \(2|l_1+l_2.\) If \(xy\) does not appear in the remaining paths, then the induction hypothesis and the case \(t=L=l=2\) analyzed above can be used together with independence to obtain an upper bound of